Observing dynamic oscillatory behavior of triple points among black hole thermodynamic phase transitions: First passage event

-In order to understand the strong oscillatory behavior shown in Fig. \ref{rhotb}, we, respectively, plot the two parts of $F_{P2}(t)$ with red solid and blue dashed curves in Fig. \ref{Fp2t}.
+To understand the strong oscillatory behavior shown in Fig. \ref{rhotb}, we plot the two parts of $F_{P2}(t)$ with red solid and blue dashed curves in Fig. \ref{Fp2t}.
 The first and second parts denote the transitions to the small and large black hole states.
-Their peaks are at $t_{i1}$=0.2568 and $t_{i2}$=0.1507, and we find that the lower barrier corresponds to a higher peak at shorter time.
+Their peaks are at $t_{i1}$=0.2568 and $t_{i2}$=0.1507, which is consistent with the fact that the right barrier is lower and closer to the well than the left one.
 However, we find from (\ref{mfpt}) that $\langle t_{i1}\rangle =0.28< \langle t_{i2}\rangle =0.31$.
 Hence $\rho(r_{\rm hs}, t)$ will at some time become larger than $\rho(r_{\rm hl}, t)$.
-Thus strong oscillatory behavior is exhibited when the initial state is peaked at the coexistent intermediate black hole state.
+Thus, strong oscillatory behavior is exhibited when the initial state is peaked at the coexistent intermediate black hole state.
 The fact that $t_{i1}>t_{i2}$ indicates that $\rho(r_{\rm hl}, t)$ increases faster than $\rho(r_{\rm hs}, t)$ at early transition times.

-Moreover, apart from the coexistence with the small black hole state, we find that the Gibbs free energy $G_{\rm L}$ is approximately symmetric about $r_{\rm m2}$.
-Hence $\rho(r_{\rm hi}, t)$ and $\rho(r_{\rm hl}, t)$ exhibit similar behavior when the initial wave packet is located at coexisting intermediate or large black hole states.
-From Figs. \ref{rhotb} and \ref{rhotc}, we observe $\rho(r_{\rm hi}, t)$ and $\rho(r_{\rm hl}, t)$ share approximately the similar tiny oscillatory behavior with time, as shown in the insets.
-The presence of these tiny oscillations is due to coexistence with the small black hole state.
+It is worth pointing out that the location of the peak of $F_{P}(t)$ has no direct relationship to the mean first passage time.